rafael-santos/dev-studies/big-o-notation/README.md

 ### What it is?

 The Big O notation is a commonly used way to determine the complexity of an algorithm and predict how it's execution time or memoy consumption scales as it's input size grows.

-It is alwo know as Space complexity, Time complexity or Algorith efficiency.
+It is alwso know as Space Complexity, Time Complexity or Algorith Efficiency.

 We may think mesuring time and space complexity in real units like minutes, seconds, inches, meters; but the Big O notation uses an abstract way to describe this mesures.

 Abstract because it's not about mesuring the real time/cost, but an abstraction of it that allow us to focus on the algorith performance, disregarding execution conditions, hardware capabilities, network, etc. which could influence real time/cost mesurement.

-The same algorithm could run in "real time measurement" faster or slower on different computers, but the growth rate of this execution time is equivalent in both of them, because it's a factor of the algorithm itself, not of the conditions it was executed on.
+The same algorithm could run in "real time measurement" faster or slower on different computers, but the growth rate of execution time is equivalent in both of them, because it's a factor of the algorithm itself, not of the conditions it was executed on.

 For this reason, the Big O notation cares about the Order of Magnitude of how many steps are executed -- or how much memory is alocated -- by the algorithm as it's input grows.
 This way it becomes independete of the machine or hardware differences, in fact, we don't need to execute the code at all to get it's complexity mesurement.
-The same could not be achievet if we wanted a real measurement.
+The same could not be achieved if we wanted a real measurement.

 \>>>>>>>>>>>>>>>>>> [Gráfico comparando mesma complexidade em computadores diferentes] <<<<<<<<<<<<<<<<<<

 ### Why it's important?

 The big O notation helps you understant how your system or program will behave as it scales.

-Not only time, memory and computational power cost money when you need to scale your application, but it also affect your system uptime, performance in heavy load stress and reliability.
+Not only time, memory and computational power cost money when you need to scale your application, but it also affect your system uptime, reliability and performance under heavy load stress.

-It's important to understand it so you can save money and predict if you solution will scale as your problem grows, or it will fall apart and you don't know why.
+It's important to understand it so you can save money and predict if you solution will scale as your problem grows, or fall apart and you don't know why.

 #### A naive example: